-Intent of the Policy
+Intent and Objectives of the Policy

-- 2.1 This policy is specific to municipal and privately owned vacant land within residential areas and bordering urban edges. - 2.2 The Community Fire Safety By-law, when it comes to (in relation to) overgrown vegetation, makes no distinction (does not distinguish) between alien and endemic/indigenous vegetation.
-This policy is enacted to provide the Municipality and land owners with the minimum standards and guidelines for managing and controlling the fire hazards presented by overgrown erven and, also, to initiate mechanisms to combat the proliferation of combustible vegetation on vacant erven, in order to mitigate or remove the threat and danger of fires in residential areas. - 2.3 This policy gives effect to the following legislation: - 2.3.1 Section 152(d) of the Constitution of the Republic of South Africa, 1996 The promotion of a safe and healthy environment;
+- 2.1 This policy is specific to municipal and privately owned vacant land within residential areas and bordering urban edges. - 2.2 The Community Fire Safety By-law, pertaining to overgrown vegetation, does not distinguish between alien and endemic/indigenous vegetation and as such it is the main objective of this his policy to provide the Municipality and private land owners with the minimum standards and guidelines for managing and controlling fire hazards presented by overgrown erven and includes mechanisms to combat the proliferation of combustible vegetation on vacant erven, in order to mitigate or remove the threat and danger of fires in residential areas. - 2.3 This policy gives effect to the following legislation: - 2.3.1 Section 152(d) of the Constitution of the Republic of South Africa, 1996 the promotion of a safe and healthy environment; - 2.3.2 Sections 4 and 34 of the Overstrand Municipality Standard By-law relating to Community Fire Safety P.N.
+342/2006 (Provincial Gazette 6454, 27 July 2007) Prevention of fire hazards on properties; - 2.3.3 Fire Brigade Services Act, No. 99 of 1987 and amendments up to and including Act No. 14 of 2000 Prevention of fires. - 2.3.4 Local Government: Municipal Finance Management Act, No. 56 of 2003 Prescribed regulations with regard to financial aspects of local government, - 2.3.5 Local Government: Municipal Systems Act, No. 32 of 2000 Prescribed regulations with regard to the functions of a municipality. - 2.3.6 The National Veld and Forest Fire Act, No. 1998 101 of 1998 Duty to prepare and maintain fire breaks - 2.3.7 The National Forests Act of 1998 (Act No. 84 of 1998) Protection of certain tree species declared as protected under the Act. - 2.4 The objectives of the policy are: - 2.4.1 To prevent the outbreak and spread of fire by the removing and reducing fire hazards presented by an overgrowth of combustible vegetation on erven irrespective of the type of vegetation. - 2.4.2 To provide for the identification of fire hazards on all vacant erven within the urban areas of the Overstrand Municipality, excluding, Open Space 1 and 2 properties that are managed by the Municipal Environmental Management Services Department and described in the Environmental management Overlay Zone Regulations as areas of conservation concern.

-- 2.3.2 Articles 4 and 34 of the Overstrand Municipality Standard By-law relating to Community Fire Safety By-law, P.N.
-342/2006 (Provincial Gazette 6454, 27 July 2007) - Prevention of fire hazards on properties; - 2.3.3 Fire Brigade Services Act, No. 99 of 1987 and amendments up to and including Act No.14 of 2000 Prevention of fires. - 2.3.4 Local Government: Municipal Finance Management Act, No. 56 of 2003 Prescribed regulations with regard to financial aspects of local government, - 2.3.5 Local Government: Municipal Systems Act, No. 32 of 2000 Prescribed regulations with regard to the functions of a municipality. - 2.3.6 The National Veld and Forest Fire Act, No. 1998 101 of 1998 Duty to prepare and maintain fire breaks. - 2.3.7 The National Forests Act of 1998 (Act No. 84 of 1998) Protection of certain tree species declared as protected under the Act. - 2.4 The objectives of the policy are: - 2.4.1 To prevent the outbreak and spread of fire by the removing and reducing fire hazards presented by an overgrowth of combustible vegetation on erven irrespective of the type of vegetation. - 2.4.2 To provide for the identification of fire hazards on all vacant erven within the urban areas of the Overstrand Municipality, excluding, Open Space 1 and 2 properties that are managed by the Municipal Environmental Management Services Department and described in the Environmental management overlay Zone Regulations as areas of conservation concern. - 2.4.3 To enable the process of notifying owners of the fire hazards presented by overgrown erven and of their obligation in complying with the relevant legislation to prevent such situations from arising. - 2.4.4 To ensure that fire hazards are controlled and reduced in accordance with prescribed standards. - 2.4.5 to ensure that all privately and publicly owned vacant erven, including public common areas within urban borders, conform to the minimum standards in a continuous cycle.
+- 2.4.3 To enable the process of notifying owners of the fire hazards presented by overgrown erven and of their obligation to comply with the relevant legislation to prevent such situations from arising. - 2.4.4 To ensure that fire hazards are controlled and reduced in accordance with prescribed standards. - 2.4.5 To ensure that all privately and publicly owned vacant erven, including public common areas within urban borders, continuously conform to the minimum standards.

-Chapter 3 Principles of the Policy
+Principles of the Policy